 We can rest in the knowledge that no matter what we do or how far we wander, He is ready and waiting to forgive us and restore us.

-We can trust God because He has never given up on us, and is always ready to welcome us back.
-Like the ever perfect Father, His grace and mercy are unending.
+We can trust God because He has never given to us, and is always ready to welcome us back.
+Like the ever-perfect Father, His grace and mercy are unending.

 God’s character does not change.

 He is not a fallible human, prone to changing his mind with every season or whim.
 Numbers 23:19 tells us, “God is not man, that he should lie, or a son of man, that he should change his mind.
 Has he said, and will he not do it?
 Or has He spoken, and will he not fulfill it?”
 (ESV).

 We can trust Him because He does not change.
 His character remains the same forever.

 We can be assured that no matter how crazy the world gets, our Creator will never let us down.
 He is true to Himself, and we can stand secure in His promises.

 Now, we have looked at the relationship between faith and trust, looked at the reasons why we find it hard to trust God.